aerogear/aerogear.org/_posts/2014-08-27-aerogear-push-1.0.0-is-out.md

 ### Docker

-The 1.0.0 release of the UnifiedPush Server is also backed by various Docker images.......
+The 1.0.0 release of the UnifiedPush Server is also backed by various Docker images for [WildFly](https://registry.hub.docker.com/u/abstractj/unifiedpush-wildfly/) and [AS7](https://registry.hub.docker.com/u/abstractj/unifiedpush-as7/).

 ## Client SDKs